mecxist/LIL_OS/README.md

 - Terminal access for running validation scripts
 - Direct integration with your development workflow

-So we recommend you do some research and decide which of these IDEs you prefer.
-VS Code is
+We recommend you research and decide on an IDE and install it, to best implement LIL OS in your next project, before moving on.

 **Not using a local IDE with integrated AI agents?** See the [Adapting LIL OS](docs/CONTRIBUTING.md#adapting-lil-os-for-web-based-environments) section in CONTRIBUTING.md for guidance (note: adaptations are done at your own risk and may result in limited functionality).

 ---

-## Quick Start Guide (Using Terminal Commands)
+## Getting Started (Using Terminal Commands)

+**Manual installation instructions are provided inline with Liberatory Intelligence principles** — we believe in empowering developers with the knowledge and skills to work autonomously in their development environments.
+These step-by-step terminal instructions help you learn fundamental skills while setting up LIL OS.

+**Not quite ready to do things manually yet, or want to get a feel for working within GitHub?** We understand!
+Read the [User Guide](docs/USER_GUIDE.md) which includes chat prompts you can use with your AI assistant to get guided help through the setup process.

-**Not comfortable in the terminal (yet)?** We've provided a comprehenisve list of resources to help you get familiar with the terminal within the IDEs we recommend along with easily to follow installation instructions below:
+**Want to learn the terminal?** Here are resources to help you get familiar with the terminal within the IDEs we recommend:

 Here are the official resources for the IDEs that work best with LIL OS, for referrence:
 - **Cursor:** [Cursor Terminal Documentation](https://docs.cursor.com/features/terminal) - Learn how to use the integrated terminal in Cursor